Select Page

 There is also another way to get a house on rent without a credit history.
 Some landlords openly accept newcomers and reserve their homes, especially for newcomers.
 These rentals may be small and less than ideal.
 However, they are a good option if you need a place to stay while you build your credit score.
 Many times, these rental homes have basic furniture like beds and sofas which makes it easier for newcomers to move into.

 In the meantime, paying your bills on time and being reliable with all of your payments is a great way to show lenders that you are financially responsible.
-And over time, you will build a strong credit history that will provide many financial benefits.
+And over time, you will build a strong credit report in Canada that will provide many financial benefits.

 How Do I Maintain a Good Credit History?
 Five Tips to Follow